Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 Implementation and Growth

-Marketing and community outreach efforts should focus on professional presentation, community partnerships, educational programming, and appropriate social media presence that respects the cemetery's role while promoting its services and significance.
+Marketing and community outreach should focus on professional presentation, community partnerships, educational programming, and appropriate social media presence that respects the cemetery's role while promoting its services and significance.

-Measuring Success and Continuous Improvement
+Measuring Success

 - Total revenue growth year-over-year across all services